bshirani/gocryptotrader/portfolio/statistics/strategystatistics/README.md

-## Currencystatistics package overview
+## Strategystatistics package overview

-Currency Statistics is an important package to verify the effectiveness of your strategies.
+Strategy Statistics is an important package to verify the effectiveness of your strategies.
 It can calculate the following:
 - Calmar ratio
 - Information ratio